 f. an indication of whether UL-DL transmission adjustments to meet the RT Latency applies to the single-modal data flow within the "rTLatencyReq" attribute, if applicable; and

 f.
+PDU Set QoS information for the single-modal data flow within the "pduSetQos" attribute, if applicable;

+NOTE 5: For multi-modal communication services related to multiple UEs, multiple UE-specific AF requests are used, and the AF provided information to NEF is the same as single UE case.
+For the single UE case, the AF can provide the multiple single-modal data flows of the multi-modal communication service via single or multiple AF requests.

+- if the "RTLatency" feature is supported, the AF may include:

-PDU Set QoS information for the single-modal data flow within the "pduSetQos" attribute, if applicable;- the indication that the service data flow needs to meet the Round-Trip (RT) latency requirement within the "rTLatencyInd" attribute;
+- the indication that the service data flow needs to meet the Round-Trip (RT) latency requirement within the "rTLatencyInd" attribute;

-NOTE 5: The single direction latency requirement between the UE and the PSA UPF can be either explicitly included within the "req5Gsdelay" attribute or can be derived from the "qosReference" attribute.
+NOTE 6: The single direction latency requirement between the UE and the PSA UPF can be either explicitly included within the "req5Gsdelay" attribute or can be derived from the "qosReference" attribute.
 The twice of the single direction latency is used as the Uplink-Downlink Round Trip latency of the indicated service.

-Editor's note: Whether an independent feature for RT latency is needed is FFS.

 Editor’s note: It is FFS whether other IEs within the "tscQosReq" attribute than "req5Gsdealy" attribute can apply for multi-modal communication services.

-NOTE 6: For multi-modal communication servicesrelated to multiple UEs, multiple UE-specific AF requests are used, and the AF provided information to NEF is the same as single UE case.
-For the single UE case, the AF can provide the multiple single-modal data flows of the multi-modal communication service via single or multiple AF requests.

 If the NEF authorizes the AF request, the NEF shall transfer the received Multi-modal service ID and, if applicable, the single-modal data flow(s) information of the multi-modal communication service to the PCF via the Npcf_PolicyAuthorization service.

 - the Low Latency, Low Loss and Scalable Throughput (L4S) Support within the "l4sInd" attribute.
 In this case, the AF shall also subscribe to notifications of ECN marking for L4S support information not available in 5GS and available again by including the "L4S_NOT_AVAILABLE" and "L4S_AVAILABLE" events in the "events" attribute.
 When the NEF receives the ECN marking for L4S availability event notification from the PCF as specified in 3GPP TS 29.514 [7], the NEF shall notify the AF with the corresponding "L4S_NOT_AVAILABLE" or "L4S_AVAILABLE" event;